Email Data Lists Quantity or Quality??

-Email marketing should be just as tightly targeted as direct mail – an info@ or sales@ email is even less likely to hit any sort of target than a “For the attention of the Sales Director” titled postal letter – whilst we are not recommending a non-named direct mail piece, at least it will arrive in the building!
+Email marketing should be just as tightly targeted as direct mail – an [email protected] or [email protected] email is even less likely to hit any sort of target than a “For the attention of the Sales Director” titled postal letter – whilst we are not recommending a non-named direct mail piece, at least it will arrive in the building!

 Out of date more quickly

 In turn, the speed of change with email addresses is frightening.
 Add to that the accelerating level of change of personnel within businesses (right now, who feels safe from redundancy/downsizing??), and the quality and accuracy of an email list is tough to keep on top of.